 about the book, which includes links to an excerpt from the book as well as a link to an NPR interview with the author.

 2. Made to Stick: Why Some Ideas Survive and Others Die by Heath & Heath

 If you want to understand how to make your brand stickier and maybe even generate better Word-of-Mouth, this book

 is for you!
 When I was working with Procter & Gamble’s Tremor/Vocalpoint group to develop strategic consumer insights to drive Word-of-Mouth, they strongly recommended that I read this book.

 I prefer it to Macolm Gladwell’s The Tipping Point

 .
-Reading it helped me both in business and personally to better understand why it’s so hard for people to change!
-And, better still, the best ways to go about making change happen.
+Reading it helped me, both in business and personally, to better understand why it’s so hard for people to change!
+The book also teaches the best ways to go about making change happen.
 I wrote a blog post

 While Made to Stick is my go-to Word-of-Mouth book, Contagious

 when the book first came out.

-Bonus Round: Talking to Humans, Constable
+Bonus Round: Talking to Humans: Success Starts With Understanding Customers by Giff Constable